 The study sought to undertake an experimental application of BIA usage on Zambia's agriculture programme, the FISP, with the intention of proving applicability on CSA initiatives.
-The results have proved that BIA assessment variables such as income/expenditure quintiles, education status, gender and age are also applicable to and essential in evaluating CSA initiatives.
+In achieving this aim, the therefore had two specific objectives: (i) undertake an experimental BIA on Zambia's FISP; and consequently (ii) prove applicability to CSA programme assessment.
+The results prove that BIA assessment variables such as income/expenditure quintiles, education status, gender and age are also applicable to and essential in evaluating CSA initiatives.
 It is worth noting however, that despite proving applicability to CSA assessments, undertaking a BIA is highly technical and data intensive.
 Such an exercise relies heavily on the timely availability of complementary economic and financial data.
 In addition, it requires the possession of intermediate to advanced levels of technical know-how in order to administer the analysis.